Batman and Hindu-Muslim Dialogue

 “Hey!”

-“It is adorable that you read even as much as you do.
-You did admittedly do some independent reasoning initially which led you to your conclusions.
-But now that you have come to those conclusions, and over time grown comfortable in them, you are no longer as mentally agile as you were when you first started out.”
+“It is genuinely adorable that you read.
+You seem to have done some independent reasoning which led you to your initial conclusions.
+But now that you have come to these conclusions and over time grown comfortable in them, you are no longer as mentally agile as you were when you first started out.”

 “What else would you have me do?”

 “Challenge yourself, Charles.
 Read beyond your ‘church fathers’.
-The church of logical positivism has had many great recent revivers that have indeed done well to popularise science.
+The church of logical positivism has had many great recent revivers that have indeed done good to popularise science.
 In our estimation, Dawkins and Sagan have written some of the most eloquent and inspiring passages on nature and the cosmos.
 But the genre, in general, has had the unwitting effect of turning many good-willed non-partisans into positivists.
-It was sad to see the great Stephan Hawking, who announced the “death of philosophy” shortly before his own death, similarly stepping into a terrain his training in physics had ill-prepared him for.
-I know what you’re thinking.
+It was sad to see the great Stephen Hawking similarly stepping into a terrain his training in physics had ill-prepared him for, by announcing the “death of philosophy” shortly before his own death.
+Now, I know what you’re thinking.
 No. This wasn’t nearly as monumental an event in literature as Neitzsche’s prophetic proclamation of the death of God.
 It was all but a cheap parody.”

 “You guys can be quite preachy, you know that.
 You have so much to say all of a sudden.
 You used to be deceptively quiet in the beginning.”